prettier/prettier/docs/install.md

 ## ESLint (and other linters)

 If you use ESLint, install [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier#installation) to make ESLint and Prettier play nice with each other.
 It turns off all ESLint rules that are unnecessary or might conflict with Prettier.
-There’s a similar thing for Stylelint: [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier)
+There’s a similar config for Stylelint: [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier)

 (See [Prettier vs. Linters](comparison.md) to learn more about formatting vs linting, [Integrating with Linters](integrating-with-linters.md) for more in-depth information on configuring your linters, and [Related projects](related-projects.md) for even more integration possibilities, if needed.)